LRPavanello/React-Native-BodyCheck/README.md

-# BodyCheck - Calculadora de IMC
+# BodyCheck - BMI Calculator

-BodyCheck é um aplicativo desenvolvido em React Native utilizando Expo, projetado para calcular o Índice de Massa Corporal (IMC) de forma simples e eficiente.
+BodyCheck is an application developed in React Native using Expo, designed to calculate Body Mass Index (BMI) in a simple and efficient way.

 <div align="center">
 ![Body Check App]
 </div>

 <div align="center">
 <img src="bodycheck.png" alt="LRP" width="auto"  height="auto" />
 </div>

-## Funcionalidades
+## Functionalities

-- **Cálculo de IMC:** Determine seu Índice de Massa Corporal inserindo sua altura e peso.
+- **BMI Calculation:** Determine your Body Mass Index by entering your height and weight.
-- **Avaliação de Saúde:** Receba uma avaliação de saúde com base no seu IMC calculado.
+- **Health Assessment:** Receive a health assessment based on your calculated BMI.

-## Tecnologias Utilizadas
+## Technologies Used

-- **React Native:** Utilizado para o desenvolvimento da interface do usuário.
+- **React Native:** Used for user interface development.
-- **Expo:** Facilita o processo de criação e teste do aplicativo.
+- **Expo:** Facilitates the application creation and testing process.
-- **React Native Components:** Implementação de três componentes essenciais para a estrutura do aplicativo.
+- **React Native Components:** Implementation of three essential components for the application structure.

-## Como Usar
+## How to use

-Para utilizar o aplicativo BodyCheck:
+To use the BodyCheck app:

-1. Certifique-se de ter o Expo instalado no seu dispositivo móvel.
+1. Make sure you have Expo installed on your mobile device.
-2. Clone este repositório: `git clone https://github.com/seu-usuario/BodyCheck.git`
+2. Clone this repository: `git clone https://github.com/your-user/BodyCheck.git`
-3. Navegue até o diretório do projeto: `cd BodyCheck`
+3. Navigate to the project directory: `cd BodyCheck`
-4. Instale as dependências: `npm install` ou `yarn install`
+4. Install dependencies: `npm install` or `yarn install`
-5. Inicie o aplicativo: `expo start`
+5. Start the application: `expo start`

-Isso abrirá o Expo Developer Tools no seu navegador.
-Use o seu dispositivo móvel com o aplicativo Expo instalado para escanear o código QR e abrir o aplicativo BodyCheck.
+This will open Expo Developer Tools in your browser.
+Use your mobile device with the Expo app installed to scan the QR code and open the BodyCheck app.

-## Estrutura do Projeto
+## Project Structure

-O projeto está estruturado da seguinte forma:
+The project is structured as follows:

-- **`/src`**: Contém os componentes e arquivos relacionados à lógica do aplicativo.
+- **`/src`**: Contains components and files related to application logic.
-  - **`/src/components`**: Componentes essenciais para a interface do usuário.
+  - **`/src/components`**: Essential components for the user interface.

-## Contribuindo
+## Contributing

-Contribuições são bem-vindas!
-Sinta-se à vontade para abrir uma issue ou enviar um pull request.
+Contributions are welcome!
+Feel free to open an issue or submit a pull request.

-## Autor
+## Author

 [Luis Renan Pavanello](https://github.com/luisrpavanelli)

-## Licença
+## License

-Este projeto está licenciado sob a [Licença MIT](https://opensource.org/licenses/MIT).
+This project is licensed under the MIT License.
+[Licença MIT](https://opensource.org/licenses/MIT).